3DGenomes/binless/README.md

 ### How does it work?

-In the `example/` folder, we provide files to play with, taken from publicly available data (Rao *et al.*, 2014).
+In the `example/` folder, we provide plots and files to perform a normalization, taken from publicly available data (Rao *et al.*, 2014).
 Alternatively you can use your own data.
 Start with something not too large, for example 2Mb.
 If you want a quick and dirty overview, skip to the *Fast binless* section.
 Otherwise, read on.

 ### Preprocessing